mokeyzz1/restaurant-database-project/README.md

 2. **Connect to your MySQL database:**

-    Open your MySQL command-line client or use a tool like MySQL Workbench.
+    You can just open your MySQL command-line client or use a tool like MySQL Workbench.

 3. **Create the database and use it:**